 - One of the Starlight Girls in Jem is Ba Nee.
-She was born in Vietnam but was sent to America after her mother's death, and lives at a foster home that Jem And The Holograms run.
-She is obsessed with finding her Disappeared Dad however the others consider him dead.
-All that Ba Nee knows is that he's a redhead, so she has a tendency to latch onto random redheaded men and think they're her father.
+She was born in Vietnam but was sent to America after her mother's death, and lives at a foster home that Jem and the Holograms run.
+She is obsessed with finding her Disappeared Dad even though the others consider him dead.
+All that Ba Nee knows is that he's a redhead, so she has a tendency to latch onto random redheaded men and thinks they're her father.
 She finds her father in the finale.
-It turns out he married her mother in Vietnam however had to go back to war.
+It turns out he married her mother in Vietnam but had to go back to war.
 He had amnesia due to an injury and didn't remember his wife.
 After being reunited with Ba Nee, they live together.

 - The Simpsons: In "The Regina Monologues", the Simpsons visit England, with Grandpa Abe Simpson going to try and find a woman he had a one-night stand with the evening before D-Day.
-In the epilogue they find each other, and it turns out Homer has a half-sister named Abbie.
-Abe panics and runs for the plane.
+In the epilogue, they find each other, and Abe meets the woman's adult daughter...who basically looks like Homer in a dress.
+He panics and runs onto the plane.

 - People from countries in the Middle East sometimes refer to green-eyed individuals as having "Crusader eyes," due to a belief that they're descended from children fathered by Europeans during the Crusades (the typical Middle-Easterner is statistically much more likely to have brown eyes).